 Scottsdale Presbyterian Church

 3421 North Hayden Road at Osborn

 Presented in collaboration with Scottsdale Presbyterian Church

 From one of the most popular Baroque composers comes an enduring work for soprano and alto soloists and chamber orchestra based on the Stabat Mater sequence, a 13th Century hymn to the Blessed Virgin Mary.
 The opening of the Latin text, “Stabat mater, dolorosa,” or “the sorrowful mother was standing,” began a portrayal in 20 terzets of the suffering of Christ’s mother on Good Friday as she watched her son’s crucifixion on Golgotha.
 The hymn has inspired scores of composers, from the time of its origin to the present day, including Francis Poulenc, Aarvo Pärt, and James MacMillan.
 Bach’s recasting of Pergolesi’s version as a cantata keeps the same voice parts, with a richer orchestration, and text based on the German Psalm 51 (“God annul all my transgressions”).
 Haydn’s symphony, with a theatrical origin, softens the mood for a hopeful conclusion.

-A pre-concert discussion starting at 2 PM will consider the recurring themes of life, suffering, death, and hope in portrayed in music generally, and particularly in the Stabat Mater.
+A pre-concert discussion will consider the recurring themes of life, suffering, death, and hope in portrayed in music generally, and particularly in the Stabat Mater.

 Giovanni Battista Pergolesi

 Johann Sebastian Bach

 Tilge, Höchster, meine Sünden